ChetanSonigra/Redis/README.md

 - change port, logfilename, dump.rdb file name for slaves in redis.conf file.
 - Run redis server for master and slaves.
 - slaves can only be used to read data.

+## High Availability:
+- Install sentinel on minimum 3 servers.
+- Quorum (No. of sentinel which needs agree on master down and elect a new master)
+- down-after milliseconds
+- Redis port = 6379, Sentinel port = 26379
+- redis.conf, sentinel.conf
+1. Sentinel Deployment 01: <br>
+    - Never do this deployment
+    - 2 sentinels, 1 master 1 slave
+    - quorum =2
+    - Only works if redis is down but sentinels are working on both servers.
+    - if complete box is down,redis will become unavailable.
+2. Sentinel Deployment 02: <br>
+    - 3 sentinels, 1 master, 2 slaves
+    - Quorum = 2
+    - Good approach if we have min 3 servers.
+    - issues:
+    - &emsp; 1.
+If nodes are seperated by network partition
+    - &emsp; Mitigation - min-replica-to-write 1 (stops writes if can't write to replica), min-replicas-max-lag 10
+    - &emsp; 2.
+If two replicas are down, master stops accepting writes.

+3. Sentinel Deployment 03: <br>
+    - 3 sentinels(on application server), 1 master 1 slave
+    - Quorum 2
+    - Good approach if we have only 2 redis servers.
+    - Issue:
+    - &emsp; Network disconnect issue between redis server and application server.

+4. Sentinel Deployment 04: <br>
+    - 4 sentinels (2 on application server, 2 on redis server), 1 master, 1 redis
+    - Quorum = 3
+    - Good approach if we have min 3 servers.